certifaction/cli/README.md

 >```
 >#### Description
 >
->Revoke the document given as input.
+>Revokes the document given as input.
 The document must be a digital original
 >document.
 After revocation, any additional claims will be ignored during
 >verification.
 Return an error if the document cannot be revoked.
 If the input
 >parameter and the -hash flag are omitted, then the command will take its input
 >from stdin.
 >#### Flags